SamuelNw/Arbitrage-Check/README.md

 - These possibilities are quite rare, and the ouput will almost always be zero.
 - Profits of such events are also very low, probably why you have never heard of this concept.
 - On the technical side, these sites are quite dynamic and errors easily come up.
-- There are still more bugs and need for better error handling (in progress).
 - There is need for fast internet, as slower one makes some parts of the script to timeout.
 - Depending on the number of events, the program might take several minutes to complete.